S

 Verve Folkways 5024

-Laura Nyro (11-66 on lp Verve Folkways 3020 More Than A New Discovery), Barbara Streisand
+Laura Nyro (11-66 on lp Verve Folkways 3020 More Than A New Discovery), Peggy Lipton, Barbra Streisand

-Nyro's single and album versions use the same backing track but the vocals takes are different, including some lyric variations.
+Nyro's single and album versions use the same backing track but the vocal takes are different, including some lyric variations.

 art